Skip to main content

 P&L vs Balance Sheet Accounts

-• P&L accounts (Revenue, Expense): Returns activity between start_date and end_date
+• P&L accounts (Revenue, Expense): Returns activity between start_date and end_date.
+Date range cannot exceed 365 days (Xero API limitation).

-• Balance Sheet accounts (Asset, Liability, Equity): Returns balance AS OF end_date - the start_date is ignored
+• Balance Sheet accounts (Asset, Liability, Equity): Returns balance AS OF end_date - the start_date is ignored.
+No date range limit.

 Examples